 Caliper works closely with the major manufacturers of wireless mobile devices, chipsets and network equipment, mobile network operators, regulatory bodies and the 3GPP to provide data collection, analysis, and optimization services based on in-depth sector knowledge and expertise and proprietary data analytics processes.

 3GPP and the wireless engineering community achieved remarkable capacity gains from existing RF spectrum deployments with the implementation of LTE-A, but LTE-A pushed up against Shannon’s Limit, or the limitations on how many bits a given radio spectrum can transmit.
-In the future, advanced modulation techniques cannot be implemented to increase capacity or data throughput since LTE maxed out that capability.
-Considering LTE-A alone cannot support growing demands for data capacity, small cells offer the simplest path to progress through spatial multiplexing while the foundations are being set for 5G, the next-generation wireless system.
-While 5G remains an all-encompassing wish-list and is unlikely to deploy for many years yet, 3GPP engineers hope to improve spectrum and energy efficiency, battery life, security, latency, and QoE while reducing CAPEX and OPEX costs of deployment in the new standard.
-The 3GPP 5G committee hopes to achieve this while working to accommodate hundreds of billions of devices for IOT/M2M/Automotive applications in the “Internet of Things” to form a truly connected world.
-Commercial 5G deployment will likely occur after 2020 or later after the international standards are ratified and many of its objectives will likely show up in future LTE-A networks upcoming .
+Advanced modulation techniques can no longer increase capacity or data throughput since 5GNR maxed out that capability.
+Considering LTE-A and 5GNR cannot support growing demands for data capacity, small cells offer the simplest path to progress through spatial multiplexing while building the foundations for 5G, the next-generation wireless system.
+While 5G releases cover an all-encompassing wish-list and is unlikely to deploy for many years yet, 3GPP engineers hope to improve spectrum and energy efficiency, battery life, security, latency, and QoE while reducing CAPEX and OPEX costs of deployment in the new standard.
+The 3GPP 5G committees hope to achieve this while working to accommodate hundreds of billions of devices for IOT/M2M/Automotive applications in the “Internet of Things” to form a truly connected world.

 Improving the performance of existing networks and deploying future-proof features and capabilities require world-class data analysis to drive key network design and optimization decisions.